DinoChiesa/jwt-webtool/README.md

 Anything a user pastes into the UI never leaves the browser.
 It just needs a few static files.

+There's a shortcut: if you open the url with <baseurl>?JWT_HERE, it will decode *that* JWT.
+It saves you a step, pasting in your own JWT.
+If you're paranoid you can also use the # as a separator.

 It may be nice to fork this and bundle it into an intranet, to allow developers within a company to experiment with JWT.
 As far as I'm concerned there's no security issue with using the [publicly hosted tool](https://dinochiesa.github.io/jwt/).